Soyuz TMA-11: Ballistic reentry

 The spacecraft landed in Kazakhstan on April 19, 2008.
 Similar to Soyuz TMA-1 / Expedition 6 and Soyuz TMA-10 / Expedition 15, the Soyuz performed a ballistic reentry, a reentry steeper than a normal reentry, due to a malfunction and landed 475 km from the intended landing point.
 This was the second such event in a row for Soyuz TMA.
 Although the crew were recovered with no serious injuries, the spacecraft's hatch and antenna suffered burn damage during the unusual reentry.
-Yi So-yeon was hospitalized after her return to South Korea due to injuries caused by the rough return voyage in the Soyuz TMA-11 spacecraft.
+Yi So-yeon was hospitalized after her return to South Korea.
 The South Korean Science Ministry stated that the astronaut had a minor injury to her neck muscles and had bruised her spinal column.
 The Russian news agency Interfax reported the ship may have entered the atmosphere hatch-first.

 Anatoly Perminov, the head of the Russian Federal Space Agency, speculated that the ballistic reentry was connected to a Russian nautical superstition that having more women than men on a craft was unlucky.
-The return flight of Soyuz TMA-11 was the first time two women flew together on board a Soyuz and it was the first time women outnumbered men aboard a spacecraft since Valentina Tereshkova's solo flight in 1963.
+The return flight of Soyuz TMA-11 was the first time two women flew together on board a Soyuz, and it was the first time women outnumbered men aboard a spacecraft since Valentina Tereshkova's solo flight in 1963.
 "This isn't discrimination," Perminov stated when challenged on the point.
 "I'm just saying that when a majority [of the crew] is female, sometimes certain kinds of unsanctioned behaviour or something else occurs."
 Perminov said he would try to ensure that the number of women would not exceed the number of men in the future.

-On May 24, 2008, Perminov announced the results of the investigation into the malfunction.
-The principal reason for the unusual re-entry was failure of the service module to separate normally as a result of one of five pyro-bolts malfunctioning.
-The root cause of the failure was not definitively determined, but the Russian investigation concluded that long-term exposure to the electrical environment surrounding the ISS may have damaged the firing system.
-A similar anomaly occurred during the re-entry of Soyuz 5 in 1969.
+On May 24, 2008, the Russian Federal Space Agency announced that it had determined that during reentry, the spacecraft's service module did not separate as a result of one of five pyro-bolts malfunctioning, so it entered the atmosphere nose-first.
+As the craft aerobraked, the service module was eventually detached, allowing the remaining descent module to flip around 180° and place its ablative heat shield towards the peak heating.
+The root cause of the pyro-bolt failure was not definitively determined, but the Russian investigation concluded that long-term exposure to the electrical environment surrounding the ISS may have damaged the firing system.
+A similar anomaly of a service module remaining attached during re-entry occurred during Soyuz 5 in 1969.